m-carini/m-carini.github.io/index.md

 <img src="images/ducks_img.png?raw=true"/>

 **Improvements:** From our analysis, we cannot say what is a cause and what is an effect; more specifically for the survival analysis piece of the project.
-The next step would be to set upa randomized experiment to draw more conclusive findings regarding the effectiveness of various marketing methods.
+The next step would be to set up a randomized experiment to draw more conclusive findings regarding the effectiveness of various marketing methods.

 ***Technical skills:*** Survival analysis, RFM scoring, clustering, multivariate regression, SVM, KNN, decision tree, random forest